For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

 All Roomba 600 series robots – 614, 675, and 690 utilize a standard algorithm.
 These robots will pinball around in a random direction.

 However, the algorithm is sophisticated enough to cover the whole area it clears.

 It isn’t efficient and best suited for cleaning single rooms where its thoroughness is most felt.

-What is the difference between the 675 and 690?
+What is the difference between the Roomba 675 and 690?

-Roomba 675 and 690 are the same robots at its core.
+Roomba 675 and 690 are the same robots at their core.

 Both have the same motor, battery, brush, and layout, but there are subtle differences I’ll enumerate below.

-The Roomba 695 has a darker color scheme with the matte black, charcoal gray combo, and silver buttons.
+The Roomba 695 has a darker color scheme with matte black, charcoal gray combo, and silver buttons.
 In contrast, the 690 has a lighter light gray and matte black finish.
-Note that there are glossy areas that can attract fingerprints, so just a heads up.
+Note that glossy areas can attract fingerprints, so just a heads up.

 2. Virtual Wall

-Only the Roomba 690 comes with a virtual wall in the box.
-If you purchase it online from Amazon or iRobot, you’ll get one.
+Only the Roomba 690 comes with a virtual wall in the box if you purchase it from Amazon.